actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 By default, a goal is considered to be finished after it has been processed by the agent.
 As a result the goal is removed from the agent and does not trigger new plans (cf. Exercise A1).
 This behavior can be changed with the `recur` flag.
-When `recur` is set to true, the goal processing restarts after each completion of the goal.
+When `recur` is set to true, the goal processing restarts after all available plans have been executed for the goal.
 As a result, in our revised cleaner agent the process is as follows:

 1. We create the goal and add it with `dispatchTopLevelGoal()`.
 2. The Jadex framework selects the `exampleBehavior()` as a suitable plan and executes the method.
 3. Our plan implementation in that method causes the agent to move to the specified locations on after another